 Hedley Bull’s seminal contribution to the field of International Relations is widely acknowledged by scholars around the world.
 His book The Anarchical Society (Columbia University Press, 1977) became a key textbook in the field of International Relations and is read by IR scholars and students around the world.

-Nominations for the 2017 Hedley Bull Prize are now open.
+Nominations for the 2017 Hedley Bull Prize are now closed.
+The winner will be announced at the end of May.